The Dangers of Drinking and Swimming Cold Water

 • Urine that is darker than usual

-On the other hand, water is the fluids of all known living organisms, and it is one of the best sources of recreation.
+On the other hand, water is the fluid of all known living organisms and is one of the best sources of recreation.
 Few satisfy your pleasure, but swimming is recognized to be exceptional.
 It is the fourth most popular activity in the United States.

 There are incredible benefits you can get out of swimming.
 They are as follows below: